Inflectra/rapise-documentation/docs/Guide/mobile_testing2.md

 ## Usage

-Since the process for testing mobile devices depends heavily on the platform being used, we have split the guide into four separate sections:
+Since the process for testing mobile devices depends heavily on the platform used, we have split this guide into four separate sections:

 - [Preparing Environment for iOS Mobile Testing](/Manuals/Preparing_for_iOS_Testing/)
 - [Mobile Testing using iOS](mobile_testing_ios.md)